IlyaYP/cw/README.md

 cisco worker - small tool that helps automate some work

 DONE:
-- getconfig get running config and save ti file
+- *getconfig* gets running configs and saves to files
-- show users shows users local account on devices
+- *shusers* shows users local account on devices
-- script execute commands from a file on devices
+- *do* does commands from the script file on devices

 TODO: